hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/USART.md

 - `UCSRB`

-  - USART Control and Status Register A. As the name suggests, it is used to control some needed behavior and then to monitor the result by the help of status flags.
+  - USART Control and Status Register B. As the name suggests, it is used to control some needed behavior and then to monitor the result by the help of status flags.

 - `UCSRC`

-  - USART Control and Status Register A. As the name suggests, it is used to control some needed behavior and then to monitor the result by the help of status flags.
+  - USART Control and Status Register C. As the name suggests, it is used to control some needed behavior and then to monitor the result by the help of status flags.

 - `UBRRL`

   - baud rate register. it is used to set the baud rate.